 My boyfriend (now husband) popped the question when I was about one month sober.
-Even though my husband drinks, I knew that I wanted an alcohol-free wedding.
+Even though my husband drinks, I knew that I wanted an alcohol free wedding reception.

-Here are the reasons I wanted an alcohol-free wedding:
+Here are the reasons I wanted an alcohol free wedding reception:

 - Being around drunk people on my big day did not sound fun.